Parameter inference of millilensed gravitational waves using neural spline flows: Conclusion and outlook

 What's more, for the purpose of simplifying the calculation, our current research adopts a simple GO approximation to calculate $F(f)$.
 We can expand it to the range of WO or adopt other more precise calculation methods \cite{2020PhRvD.102l4076G,2023PhRvD.108d3527T} in the future.
 For example, in Ref. \cite{Nerin_2025cvae}, by using WO at low frequencies and GO approximation at high frequencies, a certain degree of balance between calculation efficiency and accuracy is achieved.
 However, in any case, the simulation process for lensed waveform data is similar.

-In the future, we will further investigate why the NSF network is not accurate enough in inferring parameters such as \(\psi_{\rm s}\), \(\phi_{\rm c}\), and \(t_{\rm c}\).
-This may involve improving the architecture of the NSF network itself.
-We will also explore the use of the NSF network's ability to quickly narrow down the inference range of these parameters, and use the network's posterior estimates of these parameters as the prior for {\tt bilby} to complete the entire parameter inference process \cite{2021PhRvD.103j3006W,Nerin_2025cvae}.
+In the future, we will further explore the inference effect of the NSF network on specific parameters, which may involve improvements to the architecture of the NSF network itself.
+We will also explore the use of the NSF network's ability to quickly narrow down the inference range of these parameters, and use the network's posterior estimates of these parameters as the prior for {\tt Bilby dynesty} to complete the entire parameter inference process \cite{2021PhRvD.103j3006W,Nerin_2025cvae}.
 This will help us explore the combined use of the NSF network and traditional parameter inference methods.
-Additionally, for most lensed GW signals, both strong lensing and microlensing effects are present simultaneously.
-Some investigations have shown that strong lenses make microlensing effects easier to detect \cite{2020PhRvD.101l3512D,2021MNRAS.508.4869M,2021MNRAS.503.3326C,2022ApJ...932...50S}, and further research on the parameter inference effect under this combined effect will be more practical and valuable.